-There are many ways for students to get involved at Quincy University!
-Love music or performing?
-Join a campus band, sing in a chorus, or perform with one of Quincy University's theater groups.
+Interested in music or performing?
+At Quincy University you can join a campus band, sing in a chorus, or perform with one of the school's theater groups.

 Interested in journalism or communications?
-Quincy University students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+Quincy University students can write for the campus newspaperor be a producer for the student-run television channel.

 Thinking of pledging?
 Quincy University has fraternities and sororities.